kerfluffledrea/kanbuddy/readme.md

 - Fullscreened/Windowed mode (add this!!!!)
 - Margin/Header size

-Sections can also be added or removed from the board, you can adjust the section title, width and card height within the section.
+Sections can also be added or removed from the board.
+You can adjust the section title, width and card height within the section.
+The last section will always have the final card spot replaced with the point counter.